bhoppenstedt/data-generator/README.md

 Purpose
 -----

-This is a data generator, that generates data-streams which can be used for testing applications that work with real life data-streams.
+This is a data generator, that generates data-streams which can be used for the testing of applications that work with real life data-streams.
 Type and parameters of the signals can be configured by the user through a GUI.
-Furthermore the message protocol through which the signal get published, can be selected.
+Furthermore the message protocol through which the signal gets published, can be selected.
 So far the event based protocols apache kafka and mqtt as well as communication through websockets are supported.

 Requirements